mbukowski/leetcode-python/README.md

 - can be represented in better way data,
 - allocate memory or in place,
 - start with naive solution may bring a good solution in long run
+- %, /, // - modulo, int and float division

 ## Code Snippets
 init multidimensional table inline